-Also ability to disengage also adds an additional challenge.
+The ability for the enemy to disengage adds an additional challenge.
 If you want to drive off an enemy, you can.
 If you want to sink an enemy, you will need to deliberately target the propulsion systems to prevent it from escaping.
 Shots that you might have otherwise just targeted the magazines with...

-2. Where are the ship upgrades like Pacific Fleet had?
+3. Where are the ship upgrades like Pacific Fleet had?

 Instead of upgrades, there are now hundreds of ships to choose from and you now have to replace ships as they are lost giving the opportunity to buy new ships that suit your needs.

 Want a destroyer with good guns?
 Buy a Tribal.